 St. Croix Scenic Byway Drive – watch spring come to life along the St. Croix River Valley towns.
 This 124 mile route that follows along the St. Croix National Scenic River for much of its length at some times hugging its banks and other times traversing bluff lands.
 This section of land was originally the connection between the Mississippi River, St. Croix River and Lake Superior.
 The route goes right through Stillwater’s historic Main Street – we recommend the stretch north to Taylors Falls.
 Before you head too far from downtown, pull into the 2nd wayside to see the historic Stillwater Boom Site and take a quick hike down to the riverside to see the limestone caves.

-Self-Guided Historic Walking Tours – History can teach us so much.
+Historic Walking Tours – History can teach us so much.
 Times change and people persevere.
 If you are in need of a walk and want history to entertain you, check out the self-guided historic walking tours from the Washington County Historical Society and City of Stillwater as well as the Lens Flare Stillwater online app where you can literally stand in front of a historic building with your phone which recognizes where you are, then displays interesting stories, photo or video of that location.
 They also just launched a new tour on the Loop trail!
+Opening in late June, check out hte new guided historic walking tours: Rivertown Tours.
 Find links to all walking tours here.

 Discover Nature in Nearby Parks and Waters: the beauty of the Stillwater area extends beyond the river – drive to a nearby state, county or city park for a day of outdoor enjoyment.
 North of Stillwater is Pine Point Park or William O’Brien State Park and south you’ll find Lake Elmo Park Reserve or Afton State Park.
 Full list of parks here.
 Get out on the water with Friday morning “Heron’s & History” guided kayak tours with Wahoo Adventures.
 See Stillwater from a new perspective!
 This guided paddling tour includes stories of the lumbering era as we look for herons, egrets, eagles, and turtles.
 No experience necessary.